Paul1086/Load-Flow-Analyzer-in-Cpp/README.md

 For example, when asked to enter the admittance between any nodes,

-Enter the admisstance between nodes 1 and 2: 2 -3
+Enter the admittance between nodes 1 and 2: 2 -3

-Here, the value for Y12 was 2-j*3, where the real part was 2 and reactive part was -3.
+Here, the value for Y12 was 2-j*3, where the real part was 2 and imaginary part was -3.